 The LulzBot TAZ 3D printer is able to print models that have angles and overhangs, even without support material.
 This will depend on the overhang distance and angle of your particular model file.
-Turn this option on if your model could benefit from support material.
+Turn this option on if sections of your model are being are extending in mid air.
+This will build up material underneath the portion extending in mid air, preventing gravity from making it droop.